 If you plead guilty to a case — and are unaware that the conviction may trigger immigration consequences — the court would likely allow you to withdraw your plea.

 If you plead guilty or no contest because you are threatened, coerced or lured into doing so, the court should grant your Motion to Withdraw a Plea.
 This is because California law provides that guilty pleas must be entered into freely and voluntarily.

-A perfect example lies in the real case of Steven Sandoval Jr. He pled guilty to a voluntary manslaughter charge that required he serve a 27-year state prison sentence.
+A perfect example lies in the real case of Steven Sandoval Jr. He pled guilty to a voluntary manslaughter charge that required him to serve a 27-year state prison sentence.
 After pleading, Sandoval filed a winning Motion to Withdraw a Plea because (1) a co-defendant… a fellow gang member… threatened to hurt him in prison if he didn’t plead guilty, and (2) the judge improperly pressured him to plead guilty.11

-Ineffective assistance of counsel is one of the most common legal ground for filing a Motion to Withdraw a Plea.
+Ineffective assistance of counsel is one of the most common legal grounds for filing a Motion to Withdraw a Plea.
 If, for example, it turns out that the attorney representing you at the time of your plea failed to

 - properly investigate your case, or

 - present enough mitigating circumstances to obtain a less severe sentence, or

 - file and argue the appropriate motions,